CLIBD: Bridging Vision and Genomics for Biodiversity Monitoring at Scale: Method

 \section{Method}

-To align representations of images, DNA barcodes, and taxonomy labels as text, we start with pretrained encoders for each modality and then apply LoRA finetuning~\cite{hu2021lora} with a multimodal contrastive loss (see \autoref{fig:method}).
-During inference, we use our fine-tuned encoders to extract features for a \emph{query} image and match against a database of image and DNA embeddings (\emph{keys}) for which the taxonomic information is already known.
-To classify the query image, we take the taxonomic information associated with the most closely matched key.
-While we can also query against the taxonomies themselves, the labels may be incomplete or unknown.
-Thus, images and DNA barcodes comprise a more robust and defining set of records against which to query.
+To align representations of images, DNA barcodes, and textual taxonomic labels, we start with a pretrained encoder for each modality and fine-tune them with a multimodal contrastive loss, illustrated in \autoref{fig:method}.
+During inference, we use our fine-tuned encoders to extract features for a \emph{query} image and match them against a database of image and DNA embeddings (\emph{keys}) with known taxonomic labels.
+To classify a query image, we take the taxonomic labels associated with the most similar key.
+Whilst we can also query against the taxonomic text embeddings, this approach does not work well for taxa that were not seen during training.
+In contrast, our model can match queries against embeddings of labelled images and barcodes acquired after training.
+Thus, images and DNA barcodes comprise a more robust and comprehensive set of records against which to query.